CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/PYTHON_WEBHOOK_EXAMPLE/README.md

 ### Things to consider

 + This example assumes that you have to authenticate to IIS.
 It uses requests_nltm for this setup(test server to test server).
-If your server is setup for anonymous auth, you may not NEED the requests_ntlm auth part or may have to use a different library it if you're using Kerberos.
+If your server is setup for anonymous auth, you may not NEED the requests_ntlm auth part or may have to tweak it depending on Auth Method.
 + The credentials are stored in script. **THIS IS FOR EXAMPLE ONLY.
 DO NOT STORE credentials in the real life script.** Please store them somewhere server side encrypted.

 ### Other documentation